Central Bus Station, Hyderabad

-Central Bus Station, Hyderabad, popularly known as CBS, located near Gowliguda.
+Central Bus Station, Hyderabad, popularly known as CBS, is a bus stand located near Gowliguda, Hyderabad, Telangana, India.
 It was constructed during Nizam-VII Mir Osman Ali Khan era in 1930 for the maintenance of Mississippi Aircraft.
-In 1932, It was handed over to Nizam Road Transport services and changed the name into Gowliguda Bus Stand from then Bus Services started to Various parts of State.
+In 1932, it was handed over to Nizam Road Transport services and its name was changed into Gowliguda Bus Stand.
 It collapsed by itself on 4 July 2018, after having been abandoned a week before.